Volvo S90: Second facelift

 The second facelift of the S90 was introduced on 17 April 2025.
-It has been given the same front end as the 2024 XC90 facelift, and a new 11.2-inch infortaiment screen.
+It has been given the same front end as the 2024 XC90 facelift, and a new 11.2-inch infotainment screen.

-However, the Volvo S90 did not receive this second facelift in the United States, Australia, Canada, and Europe as it was discontinued in those markets due to poor sales and the Trump administration's new tariffs on Chinese-built vehicles, as the Volvo S90 for these markets was solely manufactured in China.
-Similarly the S90 was also discontinued in India like the Jaguar XF due to poor sales and tough competition from the Mercedes Benz E-Class, BMW 5 Series, Lexus ES and Audi A6.
-Despite this, the S90 will continue to be sold in other markets (mainly in The Middle East, China, and several other Asian countries except India) where it will receive the second facelift.
+However, the Volvo S90 did not receive this second facelift in the United States, Australia, Canada, and Europe as it was discontinued in those markets due to poor sales and, in the case of the US market, the Trump administration's new tariffs on Chinese-built vehicles, as the Volvo S90 for these markets was solely manufactured in China.
+Similarly, the S90 was also discontinued in India like the Jaguar XF due to poor sales and tough competition from the Mercedes Benz E-Class, BMW 5 Series, Lexus ES and Audi A6.
+Despite this, the S90 will continue to be sold in other markets (China, South Korea, Vietnam) where it will receive the second facelift.